modenaxe/awesome-biomechanics/README.md

 ### Modelling and Simulation

 #### Anthropometry
+* [Repository of body segment parameter models](https://github.com/wspr/body-segment-param) by Will Robertson.
+Contains the raw data for a multitude of body segment parameter models.
 * [Yeadon](https://github.com/chrisdembia/yeadon): The human inertia model developed by Fred Yeadon in 1990.
 * [Hatze](https://github.com/wspr/hatze-biomech) by Will Robertson: A Matlab implementation of Hatze's 1980 anthropometric body segment parameter model